Thomas Petrie: Early life

 Petrie was born at Edinburgh, fourth son of Andrew Petrie and brother of John.
 His family travelled to Sydney, arriving in October 1831 and his father entered the government service as a supervisor of building.

 They moved to the Moreton Bay penal colony (subsequently Brisbane) in 1837, where Thomas was educated by a convict clerk and allowed to mix freely with Aboriginal children.
 He learnt to speak the local language, Turrbal and was encouraged to share in all Aboriginal activities.
 He was witness to convicts labouring in chains on the government farms along the river and saw numerous floggings of convicts on Queen Street.
 Petrie was also in the crowd that watched the first hangings at the settlement in 1841, that of the Aboriginal men Nungavil and Mullan at The Old Windmill.
-At 14 he participated in a walkabout to a feast in the Bunya Mountains.
+At 14 he participated in a walkabout to a feast in the Bunya Mountains, chaperoned by Dalaipi.
 He was accepted by the Aboriginal people and was often used as a messenger and invited on exploration expeditions.
 He also learned about surveying, bushcraft and the local geography while travelling with his father.